 These numbers are well known and have lead to all those customers who have more than 250K being wrapped up in a wealth advisor relationship.
 If there is to be any growth in the segment we have to find cheaper faster ways to serve those with less than $250K in FUM and get them saving.
 The only way to serve them is via mobile and online.

-This is why investors are pouring hundreds of millions of dollars into startups that provide online financial guidance.
+This is why investors are pouring billions of dollars into startups that provide online financial guidance.
 Some of these companies offer portfolio-management tools in competition to traditional advisors and banks.
 Although they are startups and have yet to generate substantial revenue or profit, they are fetching lofty valuations as investors view them more like Internet companies than as conventional financial-services firms.
 Redwood City, Calif.-based Personal Capital, for example, has no branch offices but offers access to human advisers in addition to online account-tracking tools and automated investing.
 30% of the more than $1 billion in assets it manages are in accounts of $1 million to $10 million.
 Other firms, including Betterment and Wealthfront, charge lower fees—or for some small accounts, zero fees—and cut out human advisers almost entirely.
 Wealthfront focuses on younger investors, with half of its customers under the age of 35.
 In Australia, Scientiam is scaling general advice for financial planners.

-Current superannuation, 401K and wealth management providers must move to mobile with fun, guided experiences because its the only way to grow and if they don’t the Betterments of the world will begin to eat their lunch.
+Pension, Superannuation, 401K and wealth management providers must move to mobile with fun, guided experiences because its the only way to grow and if they don’t the Betterments of the world will begin to eat their lunch.
 They must also find ways of supporting financial advisors with tools to run theuyr busienss and deliver general advice to clients digitally so the financial advisors can be there to support customers when they need personal advice.

-There are two great quotes to end on in a good article in Forbes for those that have got this far and are tasked with building next generation wealth management solutions:
+There are two great quotes in a good article in Forbes for those that are tasked with building next generation wealth management solutions:

 - Jason Gurandiano, head of financial technology investment banking at Deutsche Bank AG , “You have a shift from baby boomers to a tech-savvy generation that’s inheriting the wealth and doesn’t have an appetite to deal with a traditional broker at the golf club,” he said.
 But he added that his 20 years in the industry have taught him that “behavior also takes longer to disrupt than you originally think.”